espruino/EspruinoDocs/boards/Bangle.js.md

 * Keep holding `BTN1` while Bangle.js boots
 * Release it - you should have the Bangle.js logo, version, and MAC address

+**Note:** In the 2v05 version shipped with Bangle.js KickStarter devices, Bangle.js would still load some parts of the bootloader.
+If you had turned off Bluetooth in Settings and then broke your Bangle's firmware you would be unable to connect in order to correct the problem.
+If this happens, [install the latest firmware](https://www.espruino.com/Bangle.js#firmware-updates) and follow these steps again, and you will then be able to connect.

 Deleting all code
 -----------------